dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/Real_Analysis_Qual_Notes.md

   .\]

 - Simplifications:
-  - To prove something for a measurable set, show it for bounded
+  - To show something for a measurable set, show it for bounded/compact/elementary sets/
+  - To show something for a function, show it for continuous, bounded, compactly supported, simple, $L^1$, etc
+  -

 ## Definitions